CMSgov/beneficiary-fhir-data/README.md

 Then be sure to do a _mvn clean install_ in the bluebutton-server repository before attempting to build this test suite.

+## Running the tests

+These tests are currently using fixed servers and will require your username and password to execute.
+Change to the _ansible_ subdirectory and use the following command line to execute the tests:

+    ansible-playbook site.yml -u <username> -k

+This will execute the ansible test script and prompt for an ssh password to the servers whose configurations are protected in the ansible vault file found in group_vars.